UN wants prosecutions for South Sudan war crimes

 The commission said its investigations had focussed on incidents where it could make "the case for individual command responsibility for widespread or systematic attacks on civilians."

-It found widespread looting and deliberate ethnic attacks on entire communities and villages, with the "destruction of dwellings... on an industrial scale."
+The commission also found widespread looting and deliberate ethnic attacks on entire communities and villages with the "destruction of dwellings... on an industrial scale."

-The South Sudan war began as a battle between Kiir's majority Dinka tribe and Machar's Nuer.

-But it has since metastasized, spreading and fragmenting, while feeding on local grievances and long-standing ethnic animosities over access to land, resources and power.

 "There is a clear pattern of ethnic persecution for the most part by government forces who should be pursued for crimes against humanity," said Andrew Clapham, one of the commissioners.